emedio/web/content/_index.md

       text: |
         <br>
         <div style="display: flex; align-items: center;">
-        <p>The research group was founded by Prof. Estanislao Silla in the Department of Physical Chemistry of the University of Valencia
+        <p>The research group Medium Effects leaded by Prof. Iñaki Tuñón is
-        at the beginning of the 90's.
-The scientific work of the group has been always focused on the theoretical description of chemical processes in condensed phases: solutions and biological environments.
-The group is currently led by Iñaki Tuñón.</p>
+        placed at the Department of Physical Chemistry of the University of Valencia, The scientific work of the group is focused on the theoretical description of chemical processes in condensed phases, solution and biological environments, combining theory and simulations.</p>
         <div style="margin-left: 20px; width: 150%;">
           {{< figure src="group.jpg" alt="Research Group" lightbox="false" >}}
         </div>